webb-wanderer/encyclopedia/README.md

 If you want to purchase our Encyclopedia, go to our [store](https://holocaustencyclopedia.com/product/holocaust-encyclopedia/), where you can choose between a hardcover edition, a paperback edition, a text-only eBook version for downloading (PDF or ePub), and a downloadable eBook with text and audio files for all entries (ePub).

-If you want to help us expand our Encyclopedia to cover additional topic, don’t hesitate to get in touch using our [Contact Us](https://holocaustencyclopedia.com/contact-us/) form.
+If you want to help us expand our Encyclopedia to cover additional topic, don&rsquo;t hesitate to get in touch using our [Contact Us](https://holocaustencyclopedia.com/contact-us/) form.
 If you are looking for inspirations as to what could possibly be done to help us, please read our short essay on our [Support Us](https://holocaustencyclopedia.com/support-us/) page, then consider whether any of it is within your means and abilities.

 Our [Change Log](https://encyclopedia.historiography-project.com/change-log/index.html) tracks the changes we have made since the first print edition of our Encyclopedia was released in December 2023.